IS-IS Configuration Module

 Warning

-Specify isis.area with a single dot (example: 49.0001) within quotes to tell the YAML parser it’s not a floating-point number.
+Specify an isis.area value that has a single dot (example: 49.0001) within quotes to tell the YAML parser it’s not a floating-point number.

 Node Parameters